The Death of "Superman Lives": What Happened?: Pre-production

 Tim Burton was planned to direct the film and Jon Peters would produce it.
 Nicolas Cage was to star as Superman while Christopher Walken was rumoured to play Brainiac.
-Casting choices considered for Lois Lane were Courteney Cox and Sandra Bullock, although Jon Peters stated he wanted Bullock to play the character.
+Casting choices considered for Lois Lane were Courteney Cox and Sandra Bullock, although Peters stated that he wanted Bullock to play the character.
 Characters such as Lex Luthor and Doomsday were also planned to be included in the film.

 Jon Peters' vision

 According to writer Kevin Smith, Jon Peters did not want Superman to fly or wear his red and blue costume, and he wanted Superman to fight a giant spider for the finale.
-When Peters was questioned in an interview about it, he denied the claims, saying they were false.
-But he stated the giant spider finale was true and would have been an amazing sequence.
-Peters also stated that he wanted to make a Superman movie that had not been done before, wanted to run through Superman's brain, and had chosen Nicolas Cage as Superman because he did not want someone "pink" and someone "for the street".
+When Peters was questioned in an interview about it, he initially denied the claims, saying they were false, but later said that the giant spider finale was true and would have been an amazing sequence.
+Peters also stated that he wanted to make a Superman movie that had not been done before, and had chosen Nicolas Cage as Superman because he did not want someone "pink" and someone "for the street".

 Peters would go on to produce Wild Wild West, which featured a giant mechanical spider in its finale.